prometheus/docs/content/docs/introduction/comparison.md

 ### Data model

 Nagios is host-based.
-Each host can have one or more services.
+Each host can have one or more services and each service can perform one check.

 There is no notion of labels or a query language.